-The Gamow peak is a peak in the probability that atoms moving at some speed in a gas will fuse, i.e., that fusion will take place.
-The probability, called the Gamow factor, is the combination of two probabilities: the probability that two atoms will have sufficient relative speed (the Maxwell-Boltzmann distribution), and the probability of tunneling, a probability that quantum mechanics can provide.
-The probability is dependent upon the temperature of the gas.
-Tunneling is more likely the higher the speed, and given a temperature, there is a most probable speed, and above that, the faster the speed, the less likely an atom will be traveling that fast, and the Gamow peak is the resulting "most likely" speed at which to see fusion take place.
+The Gamow peak is a peak in the probability that atoms moving at some speed within a gas will fuse, i.e., that fusion will take place.
+It is a factor in nucleosynthesis, such as fusion within stars.
+The probability, called the Gamow factor, is the combination of two probabilities: the probability that two atoms will a particular relative speed (based on the Maxwell-Boltzmann distribution), and the probability of quantum tunneling given that relative speed, a probability that quantum mechanics provides.
+Fusion primarily takes place through quantum tunneling of a particle through the electric field of another (repelled by the Coulomb force), to get sufficiently close that the strong force holds them together.

 The Gamow factor and Gamow peak of a gas are dependent upon its temperature as well as its constituents.
 Tunneling is more likely with higher the speed, but at a given temperature, there are fewer atoms as you consider higher speeds, and the combination of the two probability distributions features a maximum probability of tunneling, the Gamow peak.
 The Gamow window refers to a general range around the peak within which the majority of the fusion will take place.